Kulbit

 a type of supermaneuverability.
 Like most post-stall maneuvers, it demonstrates pitch control outside the normal flight envelope wherein pitch control is made possible by having aerodynamic flow over the aircraft's elevators or stabilators.

 The name "Kulbit" is derived from the Russian Кульбит, meaning "somersault".
-The alternate name, "Frolov's Chakra", refers to Russian test pilot Yevgeni Frolov, the pilot who first carried out the maneuver, while "chakra" is a yogic term, meaning "vortex" or "whirlpool".
+The alternate name, "Frolov's Chakra", refers to Russian test pilot Yevgeny Frolov who first carried out the maneuver, while "chakra" is a yogic term, meaning "vortex" or "whirlpool".

 The Kulbit drastically decreases the aircraft's speed and could theoretically be used to cause a pursuing aircraft to overshoot its target.
 The maneuver is closely related to the famous "Pugachev's Cobra" maneuver, but the Kulbit completes the loop that the Cobra almost immediately cuts off.

 Aircraft known to be able to execute the "Kulbit"

 The following aircraft are currently known to be able to execute the "Kulbit":